The Best Name Game Ice Breaker

 Round 2 – Name Game Speedball

-- Teacher models “his/her name is…” This round everyone will say “My name is…” “His/her name is…“ while making eye contact and tossing the ball to another student.
+- Teacher models “his/her name is…” During this round, everyone will say “My name is…” “His/her name is…“ while making eye contact and tossing the ball to another student.
 This will continue until everyone has gotten it once.
 They will once again need to remember the order.

 - Speed Round 2 – You can now see if you can beat your own time from the first speed round.
 Once again end on a high note and keep them wanting more.